 One of the most important parts of new construction is grading for the new parking lot.
 Most driveways and parking lots will connect with public sidewalks and roadways.

 It’s imperative that driveways have the correct slope.
 This ensures that water drains safely and doesn’t put motorists and pedestrians at risk.

 Driveway Grading FAQs

-Grading your driveway before installing the driveway is the most important step yet not a lot of people understand how it works.
-Read through our frequently asked questions about grading and contact us if have further questions.
+Grading your driveway before installing the driveway is the most important step, yet not a lot of people understand how it works.
+Read through our frequently asked questions about grading, and contact us if you have further questions.

 What is the standard degree of slope for a driveway or parking lot?

 The degree of the slope is dependent on the location of the property.
 A general rule is there should be no more than four inches of water that pool on the surface of your driveway fifteen minutes after it rains.

 The professionals at Cooper Paving in the Annapolis, MD, area are able to figure out the correct degree of the slope.
 It has to be able to drain water but cannot be so steep that it’s difficult to drive on.